-The 3MT® competition was first developed by the University of Queensland in 2008, and they have prepared a comprehensive set of rules and judging criteria.
+The University of Queensland has prepared a comprehensive set of rules and judging criteria.
 The competition will employ these same guidelines.
 Please view the complete rules and judging criteria online.

-- Presentations are considered to have commenced when a presenter starts his/her presentation through movement or speech.
+- Presentations are considered to have commenced when a presenter starts their presentation through movement or speech

 Presentations will be judged based on the following:

 1. Engagement and Communication